Thomas West, 3rd Baron De La Warr: Governor of Virginia

+Burial

 It was thought for many years that Lord De La Warr had been buried in the Azores or at sea.
 By 2006, researchers had concluded that his body was brought to Jamestown for burial.
-In October 2017, archaeologists excavated remains from underneath one of the churches at Historic Jamestowne, but it is not yet known if De La Warr's is one of those.
+In October 2017, archaeologists excavated remains from underneath one of the churches at Historic Jamestowne.
+While two sets of remains were De La Warr's relatives, Sir Ferdinando Wainman and Captain William West, none were identified as Lord De La Warr.

-Lord De La Warr's brother, John West, later became governor of Virginia, and married Anne Percy, daughter of George Percy.